nkh/ftl/config/ftl/etc/man/ftl.md

 You can chose to remove the preview as well as having multiple panes showing the same or different directories.

-Panes are independent instances of ftl that work in synch, each pane can have its own tabs.
+Panes are independent instances of ftl that work in synch, each pane has its own tabs, filters, ...

 ## Live Previews
 The preview pane is not, generally, a static view of the file but, thanks to